If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 Materials Required for Repotting

-- A clean pot soaked in the bleach solution.
+- A clean pot soaked in bleach or vinegar solution.

 - Fresh potting mix